 - Automated checking of huge quantities of data by special software

 - Machine learning: Stores knowledge from experience, learns autonomously, and finds solutions independently.

 - Highly efficient Big Data analysis identifies unusual transactions more easily

 - Efficient detection and prevention of money laundering, fraud, and terrorism financing

 - Legally compliant implementation of and adherence to compliance requirements

 Summary: Machine learning as a success factor in banking compliance

 Without doubt, the use of machine learning and automation are invaluable tools, enabling banks to fulfill rapidly growing compliance requirements.
 The self-learning IT systems can perform complex tasks such as fraud prevention, detection of money laundering and market abuse much more quickly and efficiently than previous methods allow.
 They reduce the cost and effort involved in complex analysis and checks, increase efficiency, and lower costs.

-Find out more in the extensive white paper entitled “Why successful banks are relying on Machine Learning in issues of compliance”, which you can download for free here.
+Find out more in the extensive white paper entitled “Why successful banks are relying on Machine Learning in issues of compliance”, which you can download here.